Back to Home Page or Contents Page or Demonology or Index

 These Gnostic sentiments and beliefs for Lucifer were held by the Persians as well.
 Unlike Orthodox Christians, they did not hold Jehovah as the good-God of mankind, but the Demiurge who created man for his own selfish interest.
 Lucifer was regarded as the hero, savior, and friend of man, who revealed the sacred mysteries which the Heavenly Father jealously withheld.
 Some, such as the Luciferians, held that Lucifer was the brother of God.
 These Gnostic beliefs persisted throughout the first half of the Christian era and well into the second half.
 Meister Eckhart said, Lucifer, the angel, who is in hell, has perfect intellect and to this day knows much.
 And, even to this day, for some, these sentiments persist.

 The name Lucifer also appears in Aradia, or the Gospel of the Witches made famous by Charles Godfey Leland.
 The work is supposedly based on myths and legends of ancient Italian witchcraft.
-Lucifer was son and consort of Diana, goddess of the night.
+He was son and consort of Diana, goddess of the night.
 Their daughter is Aradia, the witch-messiah in the myth.
 The story is unpopular with many because of the name Lucifer, the evil Christian connotation.

 In Anthroposophy, Lucifer is one of the two evil powers in the universe.
 He represents intellectual arrogance-the tendency to withdraw from a mental existence into a pure mental one.